 Most recently, Rouse has been working with the UK Research & Innovation, taking a particular interest in enhancing ethical thinking and responsible innovation approaches within engineering.

 He has postgraduate and professional qualifications and a MA and PhD.
 Rouse is a Visiting Fellow in Politics and International Relations at the University of Southampton and a Fellow of the Royal Society of Arts.

 - Youba Sokona Situating Carbon Dioxide Removal in the overall conversation on Nature-Based Approaches, Nature-Based Solutions and the wider sustainable agenda [pdf]

 - Nathalie Seddon Nature-based Solutions to Climate Change: opportunities and risks [pdf]

 - Holly Buck Governance of Nature-Based Approaches to Carbon Dioxide Removal [pdf]

 Q&A (Webinar 2)

-This Campfire Chat aimed to provide insights into diverse viewpoints on the governance of nature-based approaches to large-scale carbon dioxide removal (presented in the webinar above), in a relatively informal, moderated, semi-structured discussion between experts.
+This Campfire Chat aimed to provide insights into diverse viewpoints on the governance of nature-based approaches to large-scale CDR (presented in the webinar above), in a relatively informal, moderated, semi-structured discussion between experts.
 Audience members were invited to suggest topics via the Zoom chat.
 Guests included:

 Chunquan Zhu / China